 作者

 Joshua Millstein,Shahrad R. Rassekh,Austin L. Brown,Qi Nie,Adam J. Esbenshade,Kristin R. Knight,Michael E. Scheurer,Lillian Sung,Beth Brooks,Diana J. Moke,Colin J.D.
-Ross,Michael A. Wright,Victoria Mena,Teresa Rushing,Bruce Carleton,Etan Orgel
+Ross,Michael Wright,Victoria Mena,Teresa Rushing,Bruce Carleton,Etan Orgel

 摘要

-PURPOSE Cisplatin treats many common tumors but causes permanent and debilitating hearing loss (HL).
+PURPOSE: Cisplatin treats many common tumors but causes permanent and debilitating hearing loss (HL).
 The objective of this study was to develop and externally validate a predictive model of HL in cisplatin-treated children and adolescent cancer survivors.
-METHODS The Pediatric Holistic Evaluation of Auditory Risk (PedsHEAR) model architecture used several machine learning approaches followed by an ensemble predictor.
-The primary end point was post-treatment communication–affecting HL (International Society of Pediatric Oncology Ototoxicity Scale [SIOP] Grade ≥2).
+METHODS: The Pediatric Holistic Evaluation of Auditory Risk (PedsHEAR) model architecture used several machine learning approaches followed by an ensemble predictor.
+The primary end point was post-treatment communication-affecting HL (International Society of Pediatric Oncology Ototoxicity Scale [SIOP] Grade ≥2).
 PedsHEAR was developed from a multicenter data set of cisplatin-exposed patients up to 21 years old (1984-2017) and externally validated using data from the Children's Oncology Group ACCL05C1 study (2007-2012) and two combined institutional cohorts (1988-2022).
 The model predicts post-treatment HL in each patient (probability [%], 95% CI) and classifies patients as low, intermediate, or high risk for HL (probability HL <0.33, 0.33-0.60, >0.60, respectively).
-RESULTS In the training data set (n = 1,115, median age 6.3 years, SIOP Grade ≥2 HL 44%), PedsHEAR demonstrated excellent discrimination (AUC, 0.93 [95% CI, 0.92 to 0.95]) and then successfully validated within the internal (testing; AUC, 0.79 [95% CI, 0.74 to 0.85]) and two external validation cohorts (AUC, 0.74 and AUC, 0.67).
+RESULTS: In the training data set (n = 1,115, median age 6.3 years, SIOP Grade ≥2 HL 44%), PedsHEAR demonstrated excellent discrimination (AUC, 0.93 [95% CI, 0.92 to 0.95]) and then successfully validated within the internal (testing; AUC, 0.79 [95% CI, 0.74 to 0.85]) and two external validation cohorts (AUC, 0.74 and AUC, 0.67).
 In an aggregate validation cohort (n = 631), the model predicted the probability of HL (AUC, 0.76 [95% CI, 0.72 to 0.79]) and classified 22% (141/631), 71% (447/631), and 7% (43/631) of patients as low, intermediate, or high risk for HL.
-CONCLUSION PedsHEAR predicted SIOP Grade ≥2 HL in pediatric cisplatin-treated patients.
+CONCLUSION: PedsHEAR predicted SIOP Grade ≥2 HL in pediatric cisplatin-treated patients.
 This is the first validated model to successfully predict cisplatin-induced HL in a broadly representative population treated with diverse regimens across a range of treatment settings.